Frk314/Python_work/README.md

 # Data Science Projects

 Welcome to my collection of data science projects!
 This repository contains various projects that I have worked on, ranging from machine learning applications to data analysis tasks.
-Each project folder contains the code and the data used to run them.
+Each project folder contains the code and the data used to run them are all from the Kaggle website with the link in.

 ## Projects Overview